pub trait AttributeValue: AttributeBase {

 fn parse_value(input: ParseStream<'_>) -> Result<SpannedValue<Self::Partial>>

-Parses the plain attribute value without leading =
+Parses the plain attribute value without leading = or enclosing

 parenthesis.

-Note: this input includes potentially a trailing ,
+Note: this input includes potentially a trailing , and following

 arguments.